 |Money-Back Guarantee:||30 days|

 - Unblocks Netflix in the U.S., U.K., Canada, France, Japan and more

 - Provides kill switch and ad-blocking protection

-Surfshark’s app – available for macOS, Windows, Linux, iOS, Android and Amazon Fire TV – provides excellent protection for your internet connection.
+Surfshark’s app offerings – available for macOS, Windows, Linux, iOS, Android, Android TV and Amazon Fire TV – provide excellent protection for your internet connection.

 In addition to native apps, Surfshark also provides browser extensions for the Chrome and Firefox platforms.
 (Please note that the extensions only protect your browser sessions.)

 The provider offers a setup package for Linux, although it’s a bit more involved than just running a setup app.
 Router support is available for numerous brands of routers.

 The provider’s simple-to-use app lineup offers kill switch protection, blocks ads and tracking cookies, and offers Double VPN protection (called “MultiHop”), which routes your internet connection through two VPN servers, further obfuscating your real IP address.